 Interactive Screening Program (ISP)

-The Interactive Screening Program (ISP) provides an anonymous, web-based method of outreach that starts with a brief, confidential online Stress & Depression Questionnaire that students are invited to complete.
+The Interactive Screening Program (ISP) provides an anonymous, web-based method of outreach that starts with a brief, confidential online Stress and Depression Questionnaire that students are invited to complete.
 A therapist at the Counseling Center then reviews the completed questionnaire and the students receive a personal written response, offering options for support and access to services.